Correlations constrained by composite measurements: Approximating for various Bell inequalities

 \subsection{CHSH inequality}

-In a bipartite Bell scenario featuring two dichotomic measurements per party, the most studied inequality is the Clauser, Horne, Shimony, Holt (CHSH) {inequality} { \cite{CHSH}, which, using the notation of Eq.~\eqref{eq:LTparam-ex1}, is: }
+In a bipartite Bell scenario featuring two dichotomic measurements per party, the most studied inequality is the Clauser, Horne, Shimony, Holt (CHSH) {inequality} { \cite{CHSH}, which, using the notation of Eq.~\eqref{eq:LTparam-ex1}, reads: }

 This inequality is bounded from above, and the corresponding classical, quantum, and non-signalling bounds are:

 {Note that} in this section we {shall make a slight abuse of notation, and} denote Alice and Bob's observables by $X,Y,Z$, {which is not to be confused with the use of $X$ and $Y$ to denote the} sets of inputs.